 Occupational therapy professionals promote health and wellness to those who are at risk for developing an illness, injury, disease, disorder, condition, impairment, disability, activity limitation or participation restriction through therapeutic use of occupations or everyday activities.
 We offer the Associate’s degree in Occupational Therapy Assistant as well as a Master of Occupational Therapy.
 Both programs welcome new students only in the fall semester.

-- Occupational Therapy Assistant (A.A.S.) – priority deadline: March 31 for fall 2017.
+- Occupational Therapy Assistant (A.A.S.) – priority deadline: March 31 for the fall.
 Applications received after this time will be considered on a space availability basis.